hrgdavor/jscadui/notes.md

 This is a naming pattern that is forced because bad IDE support.
 Instead of crying about it, I prefer to tweak the naming, so I have nicer experience in IDE.

+# TODO
+worker re-read dir if cached listing, but file/folder not found, ot make sure it was not added in the meantime